 Temasek's Vertex adds new US$290m fund to back growth-stage tech firms

-VERTEX Growth Fund, the sixth and newest member of Vertex Venture Holdings’ global network of venture capital (VC) funds, has raised US$290 million for its inaugural fund.
+VERTEX Growth Fund, the sixth and newest member of Vertex Venture Holdings' global venture capital (VC) network, has raised US$290 million for its inaugural fund.

-The new fund is anchored by Vertex Venture, the Singapore-based VC arm of investment firm Temasek Holdings.
-There are also secured commitments from other limited partners across the pan-Asian region, which include a sovereign wealth fund, institutional investors such as Cathay Life Insurance, corporates across industry verticals, and family offices.
+The new fund's anchor investor is Vertex Venture Holdings, the Singapore-based VC arm of investment firm Temasek Holdings.
+There are also secured commitments from other limited partners in the pan-Asian region, which include a sovereign wealth fund, institutional investors such as Cathay Life Insurance, corporates across industry verticals, and family offices.

 Headquartered in Singapore, Vertex Growth deploys growth capital to startups globally, focusing on investment opportunities in later stages - especially those emerging from the early-stage portfolio across the Vertex network.

-The new fund will invest about US$10 million to US$15 million per startup, typically in the third and fourth round of funding, compared to US$3 million to US$4 million by affiliate funds in early rounds, according to a DealStreetAsia report on Thursday.
+The new fund will invest about US$10 million to US$15 million per startup, typically in the third and fourth funding rounds, compared to US$3 million to US$4 million by affiliate funds in early rounds, according to a DealStreetAsia report on Thursday.

-Said Yeh I-Hau, chairman of Taiwanese integrated-circuit design house Elan Microelectronics, one of Vertex Growth’s limited partners: “The strength of the Vertex network allows investors like us to be at the forefront of technological innovation and gain a deeper understanding on future implications.”
+Yeh I-Hau, chairman of Taiwanese integrated-circuit design house Elan Microelectronics, one of Vertex Growth's limited partners, said: "The strength of the Vertex network allows investors like us to be at the forefront of technological innovation and gain a deeper understanding on future implications."

 Tam Hock Chuan, managing director of Vertex Growth, said the firm provides investors with early access to next-generation technologies.
 "We continue to see healthy interest, particularly from corporates who invest with a view to gain insights on innovation themes that may be relevant to their core businesses," Mr Tam said.

+They have backed startups including ride-hailing giant Grab, Waze, Mobike, Twelve and Desktop Metal.

-With insights into carefully curated deal flows, Vertex Growth can invest in the growth stage of the businesses as they scale, the firm said on Friday.
+With insights into carefully curated deal flows, Vertex Growth can invest in the growth stage of the businesses as they scale, the firm said.

 Pajit Nanu, chief executive officer of cross-border digital payments startup InstaReM, said: "It is important for us to work with a VC partnership that can support us through our business-building journey, from our early formative stages when Vertex Ventures South-east Asia and India invested in us, and now as we scale with Vertex Growth."